Power Shift's Ring of Fire

 In enters Anna Rose, 24: a vivacious young woman and founder of the Australian Youth Climate Coalition.
 Richard directed me to Energy Action’s Google excel sheet of Climate Change organizers and told me to reach out to her.

-s at that point that I suddenly felt connected to the movement at large.
+Perhaps a name and a contact on a virtual spreadsheet do not mean much in this day and age, but it was at that point that I suddenly felt connected to the movement at large.
 All of a sudden my work for Yale in the U.S. was being connected to the work on the ground in Australia.
 For some that may not seem so huge, but for me it was a revelation: A revelation that the next greatest movement was underfoot and I had just dipped my toe in the water.

 I’ve never met Anna Rose.
 One e-mail and one phone call with her, however, brought me a step closer to the movement.
 All of a sudden I started to feel…ownership.